pylbbv/pylbbv/README.md

 ![image](./orbital/CI.png)
 - All PRs require review and an approval before merging is allowed.
 All tests in CI must also pass.
 This follows standard best practices.

+##### Copy and Patch JIT Compiler

+The copy-and-patch JIT compiler uses a stencil compiler provided by Brandt Bucher.

+- At runtime, each basic block, except the branches (exits) are compiled to machine code.
+- The branches remain as CPython interpreter bytecode, to faciliatate easy branching.
+- Execution thus interleaves between machine code and the interpreter.

 ## Architecture Diagram and Design

 ```mermaid